aenemenate/Aztheria-and-Elendor-Worlds-of-Dragons/README.md

 Navigate to build, then type 'build' to build the game, and 'run' or 'debug', respectively.

 Note: To build on linux you will have to change the main func from WinMain to main (or create a new main called linux_main.cpp), write a linux makefile, as well as download the linux version of BearLibTerminal.
 You should also have boost installed on your system.
-I don't currently have access to linux or I would have done this all myself already.
-(My pc use Intel RST, which I can't easily change since my Windows build relies on it)
+I don't currently have access to linux or I would have done this all myself already (My pc use Intel RST, which I can't easily change since my Windows build relies on it).